crpietschmann/portfolio/_imports/_posts/2008-09-05-windows-vnext-(windows-7)-feature-ideas.markdown

 <h3>**11) Be able to ReOrder Windows in the Taskbar by drag-and-drop**</h3>

 It sure would be nice if you could reorder your task list in the Taskbar by using drag-and-drop to change their order.
-The automatic ordering of the windows/applications along with its automatic grouping by application is a bit counter productive.<br /><br /><br /><br />Ok, there's the first 10 things I could think of at the moment of how to improve Windows.
+The automatic ordering of the windows/applications along with its automatic grouping by application is a bit counter productive.

+Ok, there's the first 10 things I could think of at the moment of how to improve Windows.
 If you have any other ideas, please post a comment, I'd be interesting in hearing them.